GP2017-Absentie/Java_back-end/absentieAPI/docs/absentie/absentieMeldAbsent.md

-meldZiek
+meldAbsent
 ----

-Method adds absentie objects for every lesson for the specified person for that day.
+Adds absentie instance to the database.

 * **URL**

-  /absentie/meldZiek
+  /absentie

 * **Method:**